 Do not visit the Practice without first telephoning to speak to someone - we can only accept booked appointments.

-If you have a new continuous cough or high temperature, regardless of your travel history, please self-isolate for 7 days and use the NHS 111 online service
+If you have a new continuous cough, high temperature, loss or change to your sense of smell or taste please self-isolate for 7 days and use the NHS 111 online service